Amyotrophic Lateral Sclerosis (ALS)

 ALS most commonly affects people of any racial or ethnic group between the ages of 40 and 70, although it can occur at a younger age.

-There are 2 main classifications of ALS:
+There are 2 main types of ALS:

 - Familial.
 This form of ALS affects a small amount of people and is thought to be inherited.